Here are a few thoughts on what are commonly referred to as The Four Noble Truths.

 wake up and recognise the way the world is;

-recognise our clinging habits;
+recognise our clinging and craving habits;

 realise that we can learn to let go;